KevinKobori/golang_social_media/README.md

         <your_mysql_root_password_here>

-mysql> Create another user with name 'golang' and password '1234':
+mysql> Change the 'root' password to '1234':

-        CREATE USER 'golang' IDENTIFIED BY '1234';
+        ALTER USER 'root'@'localhost' IDENTIFIED BY '1234';

-mysql> Grant root privileges to 'golang' user:

-        GRANT ALL PRIVILEGES ON *.* TO 'golang' WITH GRANT OPTION;

 mysql> Exit MySQL:

         exit;

-Access MySQL using golang user:

-        mysql --user=golang -p

-Put golang password access here:

-        1234

 mysql> Copy and paste the script on MySQL: